neeraj-wisetr/slate/source/includes/lists/_lists.md

 # Lists

-The lists API allows you to create, view, update, and delete individual, or a batch, of lists.
+The Lists API allows you to create, view, update, and delete an individual, or a batch of lists.

 Parameter | Type   | Description | MANDATORY
 --------- |--------| ----------- | -----------